leen-1422/SDA-Fullstack-project/README.md

 - Get list of products  DONE
 - Filter products by categories or price
 - Search products by name
-- Add products to a cart
+- Add products to a cart Done
-- Remove products from a cart
+- Remove products from a cart Done

 **Functionalities for an Admin:**